Passer au contenu

 And of course, there is Ayaho Care.

-Here, you’ll find hand-carved tepi and kuripé pipes made from rosewood, stone, ayahuasca vine, black onyx, and more.
+Here, you’ll find hand-carved ceremonial pipes and Self-Applicator Pipes made from rosewood, stone, ayahuasca vine, black onyx, and more.
 With us, you’re not just buying a product — you’re acquiring a genuine ceremonial tool.

-With over 7 years of experience, we’ve refined our craftsmanship, eliminated flaws, and established ourselves as a world leader in rapé instruments.
+With over 7 years of experience, we’ve refined our craftsmanship, eliminated flaws, and established ourselves as a world leader in ritual instruments.

 Always remember to cleanse and treat your new pipe with care before using it.